web3/web3.js/docs/include_package-core.rst

     web3.shh.transactionBlockTimeout
     ...

-This will be used in the transaction confirmation workflow if you are connected over a socket based provider.
-The ``transactionBlockTimeout`` does define the amount of new blocks it should wait until the first confirmation.
+The ``transactionBlockTimeout`` will be used over a socket based connection.
+This option does define the amount of new blocks it should wait until the first confirmation happens.
 This means the PromiEvent rejects with a timeout error when the timeout got exceeded.